 - Are sometimes vendors for international corporations.
 A skilled hacker can leverage a compromised server of a small business to get access to a larger one.

-- Store personal information about employees and customers that hackers can resell or use for identify theft.
+- Store personal information about employees and clients that hackers can resell or use for identify theft.

 - Also store credit card numbers and other financial records that are valuable to cybercriminals.